andela-badebiyi/EVANGELIZER/README.md

 #Checkpoint One
 ##Summary
 This is my second checkpoint project for my andela simulations.
-This project interfaces with the GITHub api and fetches a users GITHub data.
+This project interfaces with the GitHub API and fetches a users GitHub data.
 It fetches the numbers of repos a user has and determines the users Evangelical Status based on his/her number of repos.

 * 5 - 10 repos (Junior Evangelist)
 * 11 - 20 repos (Associate Evangelist)
 * > 21 repos (Senior Evangelist)

 The `src` directory contains two files.
-The first file is a class that handles the custom Exceptions that are generated and the second file is a class that interfaces with the GITHub api, fetches and processes the users data and returns the users status.
+The first file is a class that handles the custom Exceptions that are generated and the second file is a class that interfaces with the GitHub API, fetches and processes the users data and returns the users status.

 ##Usage